GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Methodology

-To enable structure-aware concept erasure, GrOCE first constructs a dynamic topological semantic graph $\mathcal{G} = (\mathcal{V}, \mathcal{E}, W)$ that captures the relational structure among vocabulary concepts encoded by the pretrained text encoder.
-This graph serves as the foundation for reasoning over semantic dependencies and guiding targeted concept isolation in later stages.
+\stitle{Formulation.} To enable structure-aware concept erasure, GrOCE first constructs a dynamic semantic graph $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathcal{W}, X)$.
+Each node $v_i \in \mathcal{V}$ corresponds to a concept embedding $x_i \in X$.
+Each edge $e_{ij} \in \mathcal{E}$ represents a semantic association, and the corresponding weight $w_{ij} \in \mathcal{W}$ quantifies the contextual affinity between the two nodes.
+This graph provides the foundation for reasoning over semantic dependencies and guides targeted concept isolation in subsequent stages.